The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: A Connection to Stochastic Optimal Control Problem

-In the value function \eqref{V1} the process $\traj{X}{t,x}{\control{u}}{\cdot}$ is controlled until the stopping time $\bar \tau$, by which instant the process either exits from the set $A\cup B$ or the terminal time $T$ is reached.
-A sample $\omega \in \Omega$ is a ``successful" path if the stopped process $\traj{X}{t,x}{\control{u}}{\bar \tau(\omega)}(\omega)$ resides in $A$.
-This requirement is captured via the payoff function $\ind{A}(\cdot)$.
-In the value function \eqref{V2} there is no stopping time, and one may observe that the entire process $\traj{X}{t,x}{\control{u}}{\cdot}$ is considered.
+In the definition of $V_2$ in \eqref{V2}, there is no stopping time, and one may observe that the entire process $\traj{X}{t,x}{\control{u}}{\cdot}$ is considered.
 Here the requirement of reaching the target set $A$ before the avoid set $B$ is taken into account by the supremum and infimum operations and payoff functions $\ind{A}$ and $\ind{B^c}$.

-In a fashion similar to \eqref{V1}, the value function in \eqref{V3} involves some stopping time strategies.
-The stopping strategies are not fixed and the stochastic optimal control problem can be viewed as a game between two players with different authorities.
+In a fashion similar to \eqref{V1}, the function $V_3$ in \eqref{V3} involves some stopping time strategies.
+The stopping strategies, however, are not fixed and the stochastic optimal control problem can be viewed as a game between two players with different authorities.
 Namely, the first player has both control $\control{u}\in \controlmaps{U}$ and stopping $\tau \in \setofst{t,T}$ strategies whereas the second player has only a stopping strategy $\sigma \in \setofst{t,\tau}$, which is dominated by the first player's stopping time $\tau$; each player contributes through different maps to the payoff function.